 What is it like when you have cancer?
 Does your whole world go flat?
 What happens when you lose that “it could be worse” perspective that used to bring life into relief?
 Does everything in your life seem like it’s not where it’s supposed to be — what is distant is too immediately close, while what is truly near to you seems too far away?

-So many questions have I… Would I be so peaceful if I had cancer?
+So many questions have I…would I be so peaceful if I had cancer?
 Although I am curious about what it’s like to have cancer, this is one subject about which I never want to satisfy my curiosity.
-But… Will I be so peaceful when my end nears from whatever cause?
-For, of course, we all will die, some time, of some thing, some how.
-Is anyone ever really ready to accept death – or… even worse, I think, sometimes… to face the process of dying?
+But…will I be so peaceful when my end nears from whatever cause?
+We all will die, of course, some time, of some thing, some how.
+Is anyone ever really ready to accept death — or even worse, I think, sometimes…to face the process of dying?

 Like most of my father’s family, my aunt is Christian, but not Catholic.
 A couple of days before Christmas, she had asked my father on the telephone why I call myself a Catholic Writer and not a Christian Writer.
-If she had asked me, I would’ve said that Christian and Catholic are the same, but that, because I understand the importance of words, I did debate between the two.
+If she had asked me, I would’ve said that Christian and Catholic are the same, but that, because I understand the importance of words, I did debate between the two in how best to describe myself.
 I might have told her that the main reason I chose “Catholic Writer” was in order to give a heads up to those Christians who don’t like Catholicism, so that they would know to expect writings about the Sacred Heart of Jesus, the Assumption of Mary, the Eucharist, the Catechism, and so on in my work.
 When I saw her at Christmas, however, my aunt didn’t ask me that question.
 What she did say to me was that she has been reading my blog and that she believes in the same things that I have written about.
-I wasn’t surprised, although my guess is that she didn’t get to the part about the Assumption of Mary – but maybe she did.
-We are all Christian, after all, believing in the Mystery and power of God – believing in Jesus Christ as Lord and Savior and striving to live our lives in imitation of him.
+I wasn’t surprised, although my guess is that she didn’t get to the part about the Assumption of Mary…but maybe she did.
+We are all Christian, after all, believing in the Mystery and power of God — believing in Jesus Christ as Lord and Savior and striving to live our lives in imitation of Him.

 I know that it is with a Christian perspective that my aunt will face her cancer, whatever may come.
 When she suffers, I pray that she stands at the foot of the Cross and sees the proximity of her suffering and Christ’s.
 And when she fears, I pray that she sees and feels the infinite nearness of God’s love, trusting the whole layout of His plan.
 With this Christian perspective, she will not become deflated or flattened, she will not lose herself out of proportion.
 The light of Christ is what brings her life into high relief, making all of her days and nights round and full, giving clear relationship to everything around her, based on who she is.